rajatsen91/mimic_classify/README.md

 The usage for both the files on synthetic data-sets can be seen in the ipython notebook named _examples_.
 The file `run_mimify_reg.py` gives command-line functionality to run mimify_reg from a structured folder.
 One such folder with datafiles in `.npy` format has been provided with the repository.
 An exampel to run this command line argument is provided in `example.sh`.
 For mimifyGAN the same functionalities are provided as `run_mimify_GAN.py`.

+The default setting has `use_cuda = False` in all relevant files, which means that no GPU speed-up is used.
+If you have pytorch with CUDA support then you need to set `use_cuda = True` .
+For this go to src folder and run the following:

+`change_use_cuda.py -dr 0`

+In order to change back to use `use_cuda = False` again go to src directory and run the following:

+`change_use_cuda.py -dr 1`

 The file datagen.py in the `/src` folder has functions to generate the synthetic data-sets used in the paper.